Jun Factoran

-Fulgencio Santos "Jun" Factoran Jr. (November 3, 1943– April 5, 2020) was a Filipino lawyer, politician, human rights activist, pro-democracy activist, and advocate for freedom of the press in the Philippines.
+Fulgencio Santos Factoran Jr. (November 3, 1943 – April 5, 2020), also known as Jun Factoran, was a Filipino lawyer, politician, human rights activist, pro-democracy activist, and advocate for freedom of the press in the Philippines.
 Factoran was a key opponent of the Ferdinand Marcos dictatorship.
-After the restoration of democracy, he served in the Cabinet of President Corazon Aquino as Secretary of Environment and Natural Resources (Philippines) (DENR) from 1987 to 1992.
+After the restoration of democracy, he served in the Cabinet of President Corazon Aquino as Secretary of Environment and Natural Resources (DENR) from 1987 to 1992.
 In 2018, Factoran was identified as a Motu Proprio victim of human rights violations during the Martial Law era by the Human Rights Victims Claims Board.

 Early life and education

-Fulgencio Santos Factoran was born on November 3, 1943 in Orion, Bataan to Fulgencio Factoran Sr. and Gloria Santos.
+Fulgencio Santos Factoran was born on November 3, 1943, in Orion, Bataan to Fulgencio Factoran Sr. and Gloria Santos.

 Factoran received both his Bachelor of Arts in humanities and Bachelor of Laws degrees from the University of the Philippines, where he was valedictorian of his law class.
 He then completed a Master of Law at Harvard Law School in the United States.
 A longtime lawyer, he was the managing partner of Factoran & Associates Law Offices in Manila.

 Human rights advocacy during martial law

-During martial law under Ferdinand Marcos, Factoran and other human rights lawyers, including Jejomar Binay, formed the Movement of Attorneys for Brotherhood, Integrity, and Nationalism (MABINI) which opposed President Marcos' dictatorship.
+During the martial law under Ferdinand Marcos, Factoran and other human rights lawyers, including Jejomar Binay, formed the Movement of Attorneys for Brotherhood, Integrity, and Nationalism (MABINI) which opposed President Marcos' dictatorship.